6 Quirky & Delicious Restaurants In Weaverville, NC We Recommend This 2026

 If you follow Uncorked Asheville on Facebook, you know that Tom and I live at the Asheville-area sushi restaurants.
 Soba Sushi and Noodles will not disappoint, and I most recommend going for their budget-friendly lunch specials, quick service, and sizeably delicious menu.
 On-site parking is always a bonus.
 Full disclosure that it is a little more kitsch inside.

-🥢 What To Eat 🍛
+🥢 What To Get At Soba Sushi & Noodles 🍛

 Soba Sushi’s menu features classic and specialty sushi rolls, sashimi, ramen, and noodle dishes, including Lo Mein, Pad Thai, and teriyaki.
 I cannot resist ordering their honey and ginger tea, which comes with chunks of ginger and (sometimes) elderberries.
 It’s the most unique tea around.
 Our favorite rolls always involve tuna, salmon, yellow tail, and, for me, anything with mango or eel sauce.

-Yellow Mug Coffee Lounge
+Yellow Mug Coffee Lounge ($)

 Why Go – ☕️ All-Day Breakfast & Tea/Coffee Shop Lunch 🥯